Slash0BZ/movie_recommender/README.md

 Move web_api.wsgi to a location under ```/var/www/```.

-Edit ```mrelearner_webapi.conf``` with the following: your own server name(url), the paths to your own certificate and key, the path to where you put the .wsgi file.
+Edit ```mrelearner_webapi.conf``` with the following: your own server name(url), the paths to your own certificate and key, and the path to where you put the .wsgi file.

 run ```a2enmod ssl```